imsweb/django-dbfiles/README.md

 ## Overview

 *Warning*: In many cases, storing files in the database is a BAD idea.
-Your database will easily become bloated and theperformance can degrade rapidly.
+Your database will easily become bloated and performance can degrade rapidly.
 See this [StackExchange post](http://programmers.stackexchange.com/questions/150669/is-it-a-bad-practice-to-store-large-files-10-mb-in-a-database) for more information.

 This is a custom storage backend for storing files in the database instead of the file system and is a drop-in replacement for Django's FileSystemStorage.
 Some benefits of this application: